granam/php-firebase-cloud-messaging/README.md

 <?php
 use granam\FirebaseCloudMessaging\FcmMessage;
 use granam\FirebaseCloudMessaging\Target\FcmDeviceTarget;
-use granam\FirebaseCloudMessaging\FcmNotification;
+use granam\FirebaseCloudMessaging\IosFcmNotification;

 $message = new FcmMessage(new FcmDeviceTarget('_YOUR_DEVICE_TOKEN_'));
 $message->addTarget(new FcmDeviceTarget('_YOUR_DEVICE_TOKEN_2_'))
     ->addTarget(new FcmDeviceTarget('_YOUR_DEVICE_TOKEN_3_'))
     ->setPriority('high')
-    ->setNotification(new FcmNotification('You are wanted', 'We got some issue here, where are you?
+    ->setNotification(new IosFcmNotification('You are wanted', 'We got some issue here, where are you?
 We need you.'))
     ->setData(['attachment' => 'data:image/gif;base64,FooBar==']);
 // ...
 ```